IWD: AGED decries lack of access, ownership of land by women

 “We are ready to support women.
 They can’t fight alone.
 How many women are in positions of authority in Nigeria, how many are in the cabinet of Mr. President, how many are in the national assembly?”

-Meanwhile, a communique issued at the end of the round table, stakeholders called on traditional gatekeepers, Chairmen of Area Councils, state Governors including the FCT Minister to remove all cultural and regulatory hindrances to women ownership of land in accordance with the land use act and the 1999 Constitution in order to achieve food security
+Meanwhile, a communiqué issued at the end of the round table, stakeholders called on traditional gatekeepers, Chairman of Area Councils, state Governors including the FCT Minister to remove all cultural and regulatory hindrances to women ownership of land in accordance with the land use act and the 1999 Constitution in order to achieve food security.No tags for this post.